 How to get to Sintra and the region

-- OPTION 1 - Lisbon to Sintra: 30min highway drive via A37 (Parking options are limited close to certain palaces but their are large parking near Pena and Castle of the Moors)
+- OPTION 1 - Driving - Lisbon to Sintra: 30min highway drive via A37 (Parking options are limited close to certain palaces but there are large carparks near Pena and Castle of the Moors)

 - OPTION 3 - A lot of organized day tours from Lisbon will take you to Sintra, Cabo da Roca and the coast - Just sit back, relax and let the guide tell you all about the region - check out program and price

 - Lisbon to Cascais - 35 min via A5